 If your overall health is not good, your eyes too are suffering.
 So, improve your general health with healthy meals and adequate water so that your entire system can function properly.

 Although it’s normal to have bacteria in your eyelids, an overpopulation of them is problematic.
 Bacteria produce waste that causes eye irritation, inflammation, and dryness.
 The way to reverse these symptoms is to keep your eyes clean with the help of a hypochlorous acid eye cleanser.

 A functional approach to your eye health treats the cause rather than the symptoms of dry eye only.
 But, chief among these prevention steps is to have routine eye exams because they diagnose underlying eye problems early.
-Get your eyes examined and treated at the Advanced Eyecare Center in Perry and Bonaire, Georgia.
+Get your eyes examined and treated at the Advanced Eyecare Center in Perry, Georgia.

-Learn more about a functional approach to eye health & dry eye, contact Advanced Eyecare Center in Perry and Bonaire, Georgia at (478) 412-4200.
+Learn more about a functional approach to eye health & dry eye, contact Advanced Eyecare Center in Perry, Georgia at (478) 412-4200.